-However, an early spring frost can put an end to your basil plants if you don’t prepare for it.
-Let’s look into the ways you can do that now.
+No matter where you live, an early spring frost can put an end to your basil plants if you don’t prepare for it.
+Let’s look into the ways you can fight the cold.

--How to Protect Basil from Cold and Frost
+How To Protect Basil From Cold & Frost

 There are many ways to protect basil plants from cold and frost.
 One of the best ways to do it is to choose the right varieties, so let’s start there.